-Anne Riccio, our Literacy and Humanities Sr. Supervising Editor, addresses why Graphic Novels are effective, which form the basis for Unfamiliar, in her summary of the July 2018 International Literacy Association conference.
+Anne Riccio, our Literacy and Humanities Sr. Supervising Editor, explains why graphic novels are an effective platform for engaging readers of varying abilities in her summary of the July 2018 International Literacy Association conference.

-Complete the form to the right to download your complimentary copy of Unfamiliar, and contact us to let us know what you think of it.
+Complete the form to the right to download your complimentary copy of Unfamiliar, and contact us to help your company develop original graphic novel reader content.